livvialta/livvialta/README.md

-## Olá!!
-Eu sou a Lívia, mas pode me chamar de vi! 😊
+## Hey!!
+I'm Lívia, but you can call me Vi if you want to! 😊

-**Sobre mim:**
+**About me:**
-- 🎓 DEV autodidata em formação
+- 🎓 Self-taught developer and currently graduating in Systems Analysis and Development at Senai SP.
-- 💻 Estudando: HTML, CSS, Javascript e...
+- 💻 Estudando: Python and Database mostly.
 - 📫 Contate-me : vii.bazilio@gmail.com

   <div align="center">